USDA-FSA/fsa-style/README.md

 Download the latest assets: **https://github.com/usda-fsa/fsa-style/releases/download/v0.2.5/fsa-style-0.2.5.zip**

-#### Visual Index
+#### 1. Visual Index

 The `index.html` included is a Visual Index of this CSS Framework's Visual Language, including basic HTML elements expressed in that style, also viewable at http://usda-fsa.github.io/fsa-style/index.html.

-#### Boilerplate
+#### 2. Boilerplate

-A basic `boilerplate.html` is available for immediate use and includes the HTML structure most typically required of an FSA digital product, also viewable at http://usda-fsa.github.io/fsa-style/boilerplate.html.
+The included `boilerplate.html` provides guidance on the HTML structure most typically required of an FSA digital product, also viewable at http://usda-fsa.github.io/fsa-style/boilerplate.html.

-#### Manually using in your project
+#### 3. Manually adding to your project

-First, add the downloaded ZIP's assets into a relevant place in your code base — likely a directory where you keep third-party libraries:
+Add the downloaded ZIP's assets into a relevant place in your code base — likely a directory where you keep third-party libraries:

 ```sh
 fsa-style-0.2.5/